They seemed like total opposites.

 Young and from a similar background (his father had been a carpenter) and the first grammar school boy to be Tory leader, Heath was elected in 1965 partly because he was seen (wrongly) as the Tory answer it Wilson.

 Wilson trounced Heath in the 1966 election which saw Labour’s majority surge to almost 100.
 Both men would struggle in the next four years.
 Wilson was lucky to survive a sea of economic troubles especially with many of his colleagues (Brown, Jenkins, Callaghan, Healey) keen to usurp him.
 Heath was criticised for sacking Enoch Powell after his inflammatory 1968 Rivers of Blood speech on immigration.
 In fact, he was right to do so.
 But the press remained critical of Heath and he remained unpopular.
 Polls predicted another easy General Election win for Labour in 1970, Heath’s last chance.
-As in 1992and 2015, the polls were wrong and the Tories were back with a majority.
+As in 1992 and 2015, the polls were wrong and the Tories got back with a majority.

 As Prime Minister, Heath led Britain into the Common Market, a towering achievement the like of which neither Wilson or indeed most prime ministers ever manage.
 Sadly, the rest of his premiership was a disaster derailed by the oil shock, inflation and his battle with the unions.

 Neither man has been served well by posterity.
 Heath looks worse than Thatcher in most Tory eyes (she did win three large victories after all, he lost three and won one).
-Although the abuse allegations raised in 2015 seem unsubstantiated at this time, Heath was most likely gay and suppressed his homosexuality in favour of a political career (his contemporary Jeremy Thorpe attempted to do both: the results were disastrous).
+Although the abuse allegations raised in 2015 seem unsubstantiated at this time, Heath was most likely gay and suppressed his homosexuality in favour of a political career (his contemporary Jeremy Thorpe attempted to pursue both: the results were disastrous).
 He remained a visible and vocal public figure until his death in 2005.
 Now eleven years on, his most cherished achievement: our place in Europe is under threat.

-Wilson’s tenure saw some major changes: the legalisation of abortion, homosexuality and the abolition of the death penalty and reform of the divorce c laws.
+Wilson’s tenure saw some major changes: the legalisation of abortion, homosexuality and the abolition of the death penalty and reform of the divorce laws.
 Neither Wilson nor Heath can be described as a total success.
 But their decade or so in power, undoubtedly changed Britain.